jaywink/ansible-diaspora/README.md

 1) Use [ansible-letsencrypt](https://github.com/jaywink/ansible-letsencrypt).
 This is default so all you need to do is set the correct *ansible-letsencrypt* variables in your config!
 2) Specify full certificates in config, which will be copied to relevant locations.

+### Database

+By default the role will install PostgreSQL and create a user and database.

+Disable this by setting `db_setup_database: false`.

 ### Domain name

 Before creating your pod, obviously you need to think of a domain name.
 This cannot be changed in diaspora*, though the role doesn't enforce this.
 Changing it will break everything in your pod though!